-CBF provides high-quality professional learning that meets the evolving needs of teachers and schools across the watershed through the Chesapeake Classrooms program.
-Our program enable teachers and school administrators to involve the entire school community in outdoor learning experiences that are aligned with local school system standards.
+CBF provides high-quality professional learning that meets the evolving needs of teachers and schools across the watershed through the Chesapeake Classrooms® program.
+Our program enables teachers and school administrators to involve the entire school community in outdoor learning experiences that are aligned with local school system standards.

 Chesapeake Classrooms focuses on methods for incorporating environmental education into the core subject areas of reading, math, science, and social studies.
 The resources used in Chesapeake Classrooms meet state educational standards in Maryland, Virginia, Pennsylvania, and the District of Columbia.
 Chesapeake Classrooms increases students' achievement and engagement in learning while improving their environmental literacy and stewardship ethic.

 Chesapeake Classrooms offers:

 - Five-day summer immersion courses.
-More than 30 courses were available in June, July, and August 2017!
-Registration for our 2017 summer courses opened February 2017!
+More than 30 courses are now available in June, July, and August 2019!

 - An online Resource Library full of lessons and activities for year round support of course participants.

 Principals Environmental Leadership Program

-Educators can earn graduate or recertification credits by participating in one of our five-day immersion courses held throughout the watershed in the summer.
-Additional application skills and recertification credits can be earned by attending our workshop series.
+Educators can earn graduate or continuing education redits by participating in one of our five-day immersion courses held throughout the watershed in the summer.

 CBF's Chesapeake Classrooms is supported by the The Kahlert Foundation.
 The Montgomery County partnership is supported by the Howard Hughes Medical Institute.
 CBF's Environmental Leadership for Principals program is supported in part by the Henry L. and Grace Doherty Charitable Foundation, Inc. CBF's Teacher Environmental Literacy Program is supported by a grant from the National Geographic Society.